voyager2005/deep-learning-series/README.md

 ## Introduction

-Deep learning is a subset of machine learning that uses neural networks to model complex patterns in data.
-This series will guide you through various deep learning topics, providing hands-on coding examples and practical insights.
+Deep learning is a branch of machine learning that focuses on using neural networks to recognize complex patterns in data.
+Neural networks are computing systems inspired by the human brain, designed to learn from large amounts of information.
+In this series, we’ll explore different deep-learning topics, providing hands-on coding examples and practical insights to help you understand and apply these concepts effectively.

 ## Installation